fylgja/site/src/components/card.md

 The card is one of the few CSS components that requires a little bit more classes or/and elements.

-A simple card can be just be 1 element.
-And so you can collapse the child card classes to the parent.
+A simple card can be just be 1 element, and so you can collapse the child card classes to the parent,

 ```html
 <div class="card card-content">..</div>
 ```

-And a more complex card requires nesting.
+and a more complex card requires nesting.

 ```html
 <div class="card">